ordina-jworks/ordina-jworks.github.io/_posts/2023-02-16-secure-cloud-foundation.md

 ### Custom policies

-For all the mentioned functionality custom policies can be written in Rego.
+You can add your own custom policies, but you will have to write them in Rego.
-Trivy uses defsec their cloud rules engine for Docker and Kubernetes and tfsec a static analysis scanner for terraform code, both of these rule engines are open-source.
+Trivy uses Defsec their cloud rules engine for Docker and Kubernetes and tfsec a static analysis scanner for terraform code, both of these rule engines are open-source and use OPA under the hood.
-Under the hood they both use OPA.

 ## The Composer: Fugue